 Richard Liu-Zhuang is focused on building a platform for supporting communities and civil justice.
 He is currently a student at Montclair State University completing a Bachelor's degree in Psychology with a focus on pre-law studies.
 Striving for excellence at Montclair will allow him to attend UC Berkeley, where he will pursue a Juris Doctorate.
 As a member of the New Jersey DCF Youth Council, Richard hopes to rework the current financial literacy curriculums, improve infrastructure to allow better adaptability, and push others around him to speak up on the pressing issues of today's world.

-Pouya Salimiyan is currently a student at the Rutgers University New Brunswick campus.
-He hopes to attend law school and work in non-profit public interest and child welfare law.
+Pouya Ebrahimi is a Rutgers University New Brunswick alumnus and aspires to attend law school with a keen interest in non-profit public sector work, specifically in child welfare law.

 Katheryn Paola-Lujan is a current paralegal at national law firm Seeger & Weiss, LLP.
 Katheryn was the lead prosecutor in her High School Mock Trial Team.
 She was then elected into the National Society of High School Scholars and chosen to attend the Forensics Program at the University of Long Island.
 Following high school, she attended Seton Hall University and began her career by working in immigration, criminal and family law.
 Katheryn joined the DCF Youth Council in January 2020 and worked with her council members in the rewriting, redrafting, and redesign of the NJYRS website and upcoming app.
 She aspires to own her own law firm and become a fully licensed practicing attorney while continuing to work both at the state and federal level.